li-chiun-lin/CodingCompetitions/GoogleKickStart/Farewell_A/ascii_art.md

 Here 1e100 represents the integer $10^{100}$ .
 For example:

-- When i=1, the program prints ABCD....XYZ.
+- When $i=1$, the program prints ABCD....XYZ.
-- When i=2, the program prints AABBCC...XXYYZZ.
+- When $i=2$, the program prints AABBCC...XXYYZZ.
-- When i=3, the program prints AAABBBCCC...XXXYYYZZZ.
+- When $i=3$, the program prints AAABBBCCC...XXXYYYZZZ.

 Of course, Cody-Jamal's program takes a long time to finish.
-Can you help him know what the N -th printed letter will be without waiting for it to be printed?
+Can you help him know what the $N$-th printed letter will be without waiting for it to be printed?